rohitr02/Word-Wrapper/README.md

 * To use a directory as input: ```./ww # dir``` ("dir" should be the directory containing the files to wrap)

 # Note:
+The program may only run on the Rutgers iLabs machines.

 The output files begin with "wrap." so the program does not recognize any files starting with "wrap." or "."

 Errors are handled with EXIT_FAILURE or a perror statement depending on the error.